eortiz14/Project_2---Disaster-Response/README.md

 ## 3. Instructions

+The repository have:

-    * The data folder contains csv files, process_data.py and a Jupyter Notebook that contains the similar code that process_data.py
+* The data folder contains two csv files, process_data.py and a Jupyter Notebook that contains the similar code that process_data.py
 * The models folder contains train_classifier.py, which builds and trains the model that will categorize messages
 * The app folder contains run.py which is used to deploy the flask app